59 amazing things to do in San Antonio Texas

 Looking to get out of the big city?
 Head to my favorite weekend spot, Fredericksburg, Texas.
 Located about 70 miles from San Antonio.
 They have plenty of local shops and eateries along with the freshest peaches in all of Texas.
 Stop at Hondo’s for some tasty fried jalapeños and live music!

 Escape the hot Texas sun at the largest waterpark in the lone star state.
-Schlitterbahn waterpark have some of the most thrilling water slides and plenty of lazy pools for any kind of waterpark enthusiast.
+Schlitterbahn waterpark has some of the most thrilling water slides and plenty of lazy pools for any kind of waterpark enthusiast.
 Grab a cabana and spend the whole day playing in the sun.

-Hill Country Wine Trail
+Visit Hill Country Wine Trail

 Head about an hour Northwest to enjoy the Texas wine country.
-There are more winery’s than you can count, join a tour and make 3-4 stops to see the beautiful Texas Hill Country and enjoy the variety of reds and whites.
+There are more wineries than you can count, join a tour and make 3-4 stops to see the beautiful Texas Hill Country and enjoy the variety of reds and whites.

 A day trip to Austin